ossf/malicious-packages/CONTRIBUTING.md

        -source [source id]
     ```

-    - Fix any issues.
+    - Fix any problems reported.
 You will need to revert the repo before running
       ingest again.
 1. Commit and push the changes to a form and submit a Pull Request.
-    - Reference the issue from step #1 in the PR.
+    - Reference the issue from step #1 in the PR, and any future bulk import PR.
     - Please fix any validation errors, although the `ingest` command
       should avoid these.